 PERSONAL ASSISTANT TO RECORDING ARTISTAlternate Career Titles:

-Music P.A., Assistant, Executive Assistant, CPA, Celebrity Personal Assistant
+Music P.A., Assistant, Executive Assistant, Celebrity Personal Assistant

 Career Overview: Makes the Recording Artist’s personal and professional life easier, screens calls, runs errands, schedules meetings, keeps track of day to day activities.

 Many Recording Artists hire Personal Assistants to handle some of the day-to-day chores related to their personal and/or business lives.
 The Personal Assistant is the right hand to an Artist, meaning they often get to meet other Recording Artists and celebrities, eat in fine dining establishments, travel first class on different airlines, stay overnight in four-star hotels, and attend award shows.
 This is not the case for every Personal Assistant, as only those working for well-known Artists will get to take part in these high-powered activities.

 A Personal Assistant is with the Artist almost 24/7; this is nowhere near a nine-to-five job.
 Responsibilities can vary greatly, ranging from shuttling the Artist’s kids to school to scheduling recording sessions, and can even include checking the Artist’s e-mail or buying a gifts for the Artist’s family and friends.
 The Personal Assistant must assist the Recording Artist in every aspect of his or her life and career.

 Personal Assistants must be extremely organized, as they are in charge of creating a calendar of the Artist’s personal and business responsibilities including concerts, travel dates, meetings, interviews, recording sessions, phone calls, and other events.
 The Personal Assistant may also schedule and book meetings, interviews, and appointments.
 Other responsibilities include answering phones, screening calls, or making calls on behalf of the Artist.